 Picture showing a giant logo floating on a space background.
 The logo is vaguely cylindrical and has the words "Pokemon GO" over the top, with Pokemon being in yellow, and go in a deep indigo.

-Pokemon GO is the latest mobile game by Niantic, Inc. Players walk around the real world staring at their phones, waiting for Pokémon to pop up on a map.
+Players walk around the real world staring at their phones, waiting for Pokémon to pop up on a map.
 Once they find one, their phone's camera turns on, and the Pokémon in question is superimposed over the camera video in an Augmented Reality experience.
 It's proven quite popular so far!
-If you want to be the very best (like no one ever was), this Pokemon Go Beginner Guide will help you get started.
+If you want to be the very best (like no one ever was), this Pokemon Go Beginner Tips guide will help you get started.

 Setting Up Your Character